Minor in Marine Science

 student snorkeling in clear blue water

-The Marine Sciences minor at the Stokes School of Marine and Environmental Sciences provides students with basic academic knowledge and field experience.
+The Marine Sciences minor in the Stokes School of Marine and Environmental Sciences provides students with basic academic knowledge and field experience.
 This program helps students apply the skills they learn in their major field of study to real-world questions in marine science.

 Broaden Your Horizons